Solutions for Zero-Sum Two-Player Games with Noncompact Decision Sets and Unbounded Payoffs: Definitions and Preliminary Results

 We endow $\P(\S)$ with the topology of the weak convergence of probability measures on $\S$.
 If $\S$ is a separable metric space, then $\P(\S)$ is separable metric space too and the set $\P^{fs}(\S)$ is dense in $\P(\S)$; Parthasarathy \cite[Chapter II, Theorems 6.2 and 6.3]{Part}.
+Let $\R:=\mathbb{R}\cup\{\pm\infty\},$ where $\mathbb{R}$ is the set of real numbers.

-An integral $\int_\S f (s)\mu(ds)$ of a measurable ${\R}$-valued function $f$ on $\S$ over the measure $\mu \in \P(\S)$ is well-defined if either $\int_\S f^- (s)\mu(ds)>-\infty$ or $\int_\S f^+ (s)\mu(ds)<+\infty, $ where $f^-(s)=\min\{f(s),0\},$ $f^+(s)=\max\{f(s),0\},$ $s\in \S.$ If the integral is well-defined, then $\int_\S f (s)\mu(ds):=\int_\S f^+ (s)\mu(ds)+ \int_\S f^-(s)\mu(ds).$
+An integral $\int_\S f (s)\mu(ds)$ of a measurable ${\R}$-valued function $f$ on $\S$ over the measure $\mu \in \P(\S)$ is well-defined if either $-\infty<\int_\S f^- (s)\mu(ds)$ or $\int_\S f^+ (s)\mu(ds)<+\infty, $ where $f^-(s)=\min\{f(s),0\},$ $f^+(s)=\max\{f(s),0\},$ $s\in \S.$ If the integral is well-defined, then $\int_\S f (s)\mu(ds):=\int_\S f^+ (s)\mu(ds)+ \int_\S f^-(s)\mu(ds).$